cnlohr/shadertrixx/README.md

 ```
 Command-line to compile application:
 ```
-c:\tcc\tcc.exe vrc1000.c
+c:\tcc\tcc.exe vrc-uncapped.c
 ```

-Then, in VRC SDK Settings, set the path to the VRC Exe to be vrc1000.exe
+Then, in VRC SDK Settings, set the path to the VRC Exe to be vrc-uncapped.exe